ConcordiaExoskeleton/VRExoskeletonSimulation/ProjectDesign.md

 - Ray interactor: Not toggleable with thumb stick

 **Main Menu:**
-- Located in front of the user at start
+- Located on the user's wrist
-- User can select specific test
+- User can select a specific test case

 **Optional UI Elements:**
 - TBD